narwhal-chat/narwhal/README.md

 # Narwhal

 Narwhal is an open-source project aimed at providing a responsive, real-time chat app with a strong focus on open communities.
+Imagine Slack but with an easy way to discover new communities that's built right into the app!

 ## Table of Contents